Cheap Train Tickets to ChesterGet the cheapest fares to Chester with our split ticket search

 "An hour's ride from Liverpool, through a delightful country, brought us to this place, one of the oldest and most remarkable towns in England.”
 Willard C. George

-Chester is a gorgeous historic town that lies on the River Dee in the county of Cheshire.
-The city is well worth a visit where you can admire its collection of timber-framed houses and red-sandstone buildings, surrounded by the city’s Roman walls.
-Chester was a royalist stronghold during the English Civil War, and along the walls, you’ll see the tower from which King Charles I used to watch his troops during battle.
+Chester is a gorgeous historic city that lies on the River Dee in Cheshire.
+It is well worth a visit, with its collection of timber-framed houses and red-sandstone buildings surrounded by Roman walls.
+Chester was a royalist stronghold during the English Civil War; along the walls, you’ll see the tower from which King Charles I used to watch his troops during battle.

-There are plenty of trains that travel to Chester coming from London Kings Cross.
-Direct trains also run from Liverpool Street station and Birkenhead.
+There are plenty of trains to Chester Station from London Kings Cross.
+Direct services also run from Liverpool Street station to Birkenhead.

-Aside from the city walls, another great attraction in Chester is the series of two-level galleried arcades arranged at the four streets that fan out in every direction from the Central Cross.
-Known as The Rows, it features a gorgeous mix of Tudor and Victorian architecture.
+The galleried arcades are a great attraction to visit; arranged over four streets, they fan out in every direction from the Central Cross.
+Known as The Rows, they feature a gorgeous mix of Tudor and Victorian architecture.

-Originally built as a Benedictine abbey erected on the remains of an older Saxon church, Chester Cathedral is another famous attraction in the city recognized for its striking medieval architecture.
-A smaller church also worth visiting is the St. John the Baptist Church, which was built on the site of an older Saxon church.
+Originally built as a Benedictine abbey on top of an older Saxon church's remains, Chester Cathedral is a famous attraction in the city known for its striking medieval architecture.
+A smaller church worth visiting is the St. John the Baptist Church, also built on the site of an older Saxon church.

-The Groves is a riverside walk that runs alongside the River Dee starting from the Grosvenor Park and heads towards the Old Handbridge.
-There are also motorized tour boats that you can take for a trip down the beautiful river.
+The Groves is a riverside path that runs alongside the River Dee starting from Grosvenor Park and heads towards the Old Handbridge.
+There are tour boats that you can take a trip on down the beautiful river.

 The train from London to Chester travels from Euston Station and takes just over 2 hours.